Most Land Rover automatic transmission problems such as limp mode, not being able to go over 30mph, slipping, or erratic shifting are caused by low

 - Faulty Vehicle Speed Sensor - If your Land Rover has developed a harsh shift or is stuck in emergency mode (limp mode), the vehicle speed sensor (VSS) may be the problem.
 Sigal from the VSS is sent to the Powertrain Control Module (PCM).

-- Brake Light Switch - A faulty brake light switch can prevent shifter to move out or back into Park.
+- Brake Light Switch - A faulty brake light switch can prevent the shifter from moving out or back into Park.

 - Low Battery Voltage - In rare cases, the low battery voltage can cause the automatic transmission to get stuck in limp mode.